wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 Installing the Wazuh server in step-by-step mode
 ================================================

 The Wazuh server is in charge of analyzing the data received from the agents and triggering alerts when threats or anomalies are detected.
-This central component includes the Wazuh manager and the Wazuh forwarder.
+This central component includes the Wazuh manager and the Filebeat.

 Wazuh server cluster installation and configuration
 ----------------------------------------------------

 Install the Wazuh server as a single-node or multi-node cluster according to your environment needs.
-If you want to install a single-node cluster, follow the instructions to install the Wazuh manager and the Wazuh forwarder and proceed directly with :ref:`installing the Wazuh dashboard <wazuh_dashboard_installation>`.
+If you want to install a single-node cluster, follow the instructions to install the Wazuh manager and the Filebeat and proceed directly with :ref:`installing the Kibana <wazuh_dashboard_installation>`.

 The installation process is divided into three stages.

 #.
 Wazuh manager installation

 #.
-Wazuh forwarder installation
+Filebeat installation

 #.
 Cluster configuration for multi-node deployment